Why Hydration is Important

 But why are we constantly told to drink water and keep hydrated?

-Water has many important functions in the body and the first thing we are going to do today is run through them to help you truly understand the importance of drinking enough water every day.
+Water has many important functions in the body and the first thing we are going to do today is run through them to help you truly understand the importance of drinking enough water every day and maintaining optimum hydration.

 Water protects your body